 Solo Tax Practice

 Prior to starting my practice, I worked on contract with a law firm that specializes in accountant’s professional negligence.
 The firm was panel counsel for accountant’s malpractice insurance companies.
-The insurance companies hired the firm to defend claims against the company’s insured accountants.
+The insurance companies hired the firm to defend claims against the company’s customers.

 What I learned was that most of the claims against accountants could have been avoided if the accountant had used any engagement letter at all; while almost all the claims could be eliminated if the accountant used the right engagement letter.